 - Hosting Service: Use of the hosting service may require the purchase of additional third party services.
 In such instances, charges will apply to recover the cost of these services.
 Examples include recurring charges for domain names and SSL certificates.
 There is no charge for the use of the hosting service infrastructure.
 Similarly, there is no charge for staff time required to administer the service.

 - Developments undertaken on the basis of a research grant: Where work is undertaken on the basis of a research grant, both cost recovery charges as per the hosting service and staff costs for development normally apply.
-Details of the applicable charges can be found in the Research Costings Tool.
+Details of the applicable charges can be found in the Research Costings user guide.

 - Exceptional circumstances: There is a potential to charge for any work that is not part of the routine support of administration, teaching and research; eg: spin-out companies.